vigetlabs/microcosm/docs/microcosm.md

     // The default strategy for determining that state has changed
     // is a simple shallow equals check
   }
-  seed(data) {
+  has(store) {
-    // Tells the microcosm how it should handle data injected from
-    // sources.
-    //
-    // By default, it will clean the data with `deserialize` and
-    // then override the existing data set with the new values
-    //
-    // seed will trigger a change event
-  }
+    // Does this instance of microcosm contain the given store?
+    // Important: Uses the unique identifier, not the object reference }
   swap(nextState) {
-    // Given a new state, if equality fails using `shouldUpdate`,
-    // assign the new state and emit an event
+    // Swap is basically a reset where the next state is the result of
+    // folding one object over the next
   }
-  merge(object) {
+  reset(next) {
-    // How state should be re-assigned.
-This function is useful to
-    // override with the particular method of assignment for merging
-    // data for whatever is returned from from `getInitialState` }
+    // Given a next state, only trigger an event if state actually
+    // changed
+  }
   get(key) {
     // How state should be retrieved.
 This function is useful to